Why should I consider freezing my stallion’s semen?

 It allows for the national and global marketing of your stallion's bloodlines.

 With fresh cooled semen, fresh semen, and live cover, you are more limited geographically in the marketing of your stallion’s genetics.
 With fresh cooled semen, ensuring next day delivery to a barn across the globe is difficult to impossible to promise.
 Fresh semen and live cover require actual proximity with the mare, which can cause a lot of stress on the stallion or mare, and their owners.
-With frozen semen, you can freeze far in advance, and ship far advance.
+With frozen semen, you can freeze far in advance, and ship far in advance.
 The mare owner can order the semen ahead of time and store the frozen semen on premises until the mare is ready for insemination.
 From a purely administrative and logistical perspective, frozen semen is easier and has less room for error.
 Irongate Equine Clinic can also handle the complex import requirements for equine semen shipments.

 It cuts costs for mare owners, making your stallion more desirable.